Therety/vm-detection/README.md

 ## About

-This is a small cross-platform (Windows, Linux - probably not on all distros) C project to detect if your program is running in a virtual machine (like VMware, VirtualBox, KVM, or Hyper-V).
+This is a small cross-platform (x86_64 architecture) C project to detect if your program is running in a virtual machine (like VMware, VirtualBox, KVM, or Hyper-V).

 ## How It Works